-It’s with great enthusiasm that we emphasize Greece as the basis for our monthly culture tips.
-Do you know what characteristic the strategic words in bold share?
+We’re about to emphasize Greece as the basis for culture tips below.
+Do you know what characteristic the strategic words in italics share?
 If not, don’t panic!
-Just keep reading…
+Just keep reading with enthusiasm…